Aspoz/Sweet-iOS-Docs/_posts/2015-01-12-extensions-uiview.md

 ---

 ### 3.1 addStatusColor( caseItem: CaseItem )
-This method can be ran on a `UIView` to add the corresponding case status color as `backgroundColor`.
+This method can be ran on an `UIView` to add the corresponding case status color as `backgroundColor`.

 ##### Dependence:
 Requires `Colors extension` and `class CaseItem`